This website uses cookies

 shared/ # general-purpose utilities, following the same layering rules

 There's no right or wrong source code organization inside feature slices.
-You can use MVC, clean or hexagonal architecture as long as you're consistent.
+You can use MVC, MVP, hexagonal architecture, or whatever you want as long as you're consistent.
 Agents are pattern-matching machines.
 The best thing you can do for them is to be predictable.

 AGENTS.md